How to Divide Hardy Geraniums

 They also look great as a lovely little airy bush.
 Some may need support to be more upright but that is another story entirely.

-To save money shop your own garden for more plants that you know thrive and are beautiful all summer long then propagate them.
-This is also a good way to keep the Cranesbill geraniums healthy.
+To save money, shop your garden for more plants that you know thrive and are beautiful all summer long then propagate them.
+Dividing them is also a good way to keep the Cranesbill geraniums healthy.

-When to divide Hardy Geraniums aka Cranesbill Gerniums
+When to divide Hardy Geraniums aka Cranesbill Geraniums

-Fall or early Spring as they begin to grow is a good time to do this.
+Fall, as the season winds down or early Spring as they begin to grow, is a good time to do this.
 And it should be done every 3 to 5 years.

 Gently dig up